 - The following are “Account Transactions”:

-- “Cash Out” – this means us redeeming Electronic Money in your Joompay Account and transferring the equivalent amount of money to the Counterparty Bank Account by a credit transfer.
+- “Outgoing Bank Transfer” – this means us redeeming Electronic Money in your Joompay Account and transferring the equivalent amount of money to the Counterparty Bank Account by a credit transfer.

 - The following are “Card Transactions”: